 Off-Campus/On-Campus Employment: Not need based.
-Interested students should contact the MSU Career Management Center at (940) 397-4215, located on the second floor of Hardin South, for additional information.
+Interested students should contact the MSU Career Management Center at 940:397-4215, located on the second floor of the Hardin Administration Building, South Wing, for additional information.

 ACADEMIC AND/OR ATHLETIC SCHOLARSHIPS